tidesdb/tidesdb/doc/05-internals/transactions-and-mvcc.md

 The pin is taken by recovery itself, not by whoever adopts the transaction.
 A database that reopens with a batch in doubt and simply carries on writing — never asking for its in-doubt list — must still keep that log, because it holds the only copy of a batch someone may yet decide.

+**And its sequence.** The commit-status ring calls anything older than its capacity committed, which is true of every sequence a commit drew and false of one a prepare is still sitting on.
+An undecided prepare therefore holds its sequence in a small fixed table that exempts it from the eviction rule, and lets go the moment phase two decides.
+Without the hold, a prepare left undecided for a ring's worth of commits would start reading as committed: its key reservations would stop refusing anyone, and a later writer would overwrite a key the batch is still going to commit — silently, since every party involved believes it is following the rules.
+The table is bounded like the interval table is, so a prepare that cannot take a slot is refused rather than left holding keys nothing would defend.

 ## Invariants